 - Withdrawal before end of three weeks of classes (20% of class time*) 40%

 *Refund for summer sessions, special sessions, and all irregularly scheduled sessions and courses is determined by the percentage of class time elapsed at the time of withdrawal.

-Students who must officially withdraw from the College after the start of classes because of a call to active duty in the armed services (appropriately documented) or a disabling injury or serious illness (appropriately documented) will receive a credit in keeping with the Student Withdrawal Policy.
+Students who must officially withdraw from the College after the start of classes because of a call to active duty in the armed services (appropriately documented) or a disabling injury or serious illness (appropriately documented) will have their student account adjusted in accordance with the Student Withdrawal Policy.
 The policy, as noted above, regarding the return of federal student aid will apply to both of the aforementioned withdrawals.